-Through all of the work at Nkosi’s Haven, we ensure that our residents learn how to live with AIDS, not die from it.
-With this objective in mind, we have built a happy and energetic community where children can develop and become self-confident, mature, and responsible members of their community.
+Striving to become a prototype for holistic care for women and children affected by HIV/AIDS Gail has fought to develop and expand the home and ensure that the mothers learn how to live with AIDS and not die from it.
+Gail has built a happy and energetic community where children can develop and become self-confident, mature and responsible members of their community.

 The best outcome for the child is always a healthy happy mom.